 Symptoms of acute myocardial infarction and ischemia

 Angina pectoris is the hallmark of myocardial ischemia.
-It is described as a retrosternal chest discomfort (pressure, heaviness, squeezing, burning or chocking sensation).
-It is commonly accompanied by radiation of the pain to the left shoulder and/or arm.
+It is described as a retrosternal chest discomfort (pressure, heaviness, squeezing, burning or choking sensation).
+It is commonly accompanied by radiation of pain to the left shoulder and/or arm.
 Pain localized in the epigastrium, back, jaw, or neck is also common.
-Autonomic symptoms such as paleness, cold sweat, anxiety, vomiting is also common.
+Autonomic symptoms such as paleness, cold sweat, anxiety, vomiting are also common.
 Dyspnea is very common and actually equally common as chest discomfort in older patients (particularly women).
 The pain lasts longer than 20 minutes in myocardial infarction.
 Shorter durations are usually episodes of unstable angina.
-As compared with stable angina pectoris, the symptoms during acute coronary syndromes are more pronounced, present at rest and do not respond to nitroglycerin.
+As compared with stable angina pectoris, the symptoms during acute coronary syndromes are more pronounced, present at rest, and do not respond to nitroglycerin.

 Chest discomfort may be explained by a wide range of conditions which must be included as differential diagnoses.
 In patients presenting with chest discomfort, the following differential diagnoses must be considered:

 - Cardiac: Stable angina pectoris.
 Acute coronary syndromes.
 Perimyocarditis.
 Aortic dissection.
 Arrhythmias.
 Valvular disease.
 Prinzmetal’s angina (vasospasm).
 Syndrome X (angina without vasospasm but with normal coronary arteries).